 Use this procedure to fully power-down the UPS system.

-WARNING: The load user should be informed before you begin this procedure as it will totally power-down the critical load equipment
+WARNING: The load user should be informed before you begin this procedure as it will totally power-down the critical load equipment continue with step 3:

 This procedure assumes one of the following initial conditions.